 Jet ski information

-The unique identification number must on both sides of the craft with a minimum letter height of 100mm so it's clear and easy to read.
+The jet ski must display a unique identification number on both sides of the craft with a minimum letter height of 100mm so it's clear and easy to read.

 Register your jet ski

 You can create your own unique name or number (no more than 5 characters), provided it’s not already registered to another craft; or we can assign a unique ID for you.